 Weeds should be controlled with heavy mulching and regular weeding.
 Plot holders should also keep the paths adjacent to their plots weed free (up to 1m at least).
 Organic pest and disease control options should be used – if you are not sure, please seek the advice of the Committee.

 Herbicides/weed killers, such as glyphosate, are not permitted on private plots, and insecticides are also prohibited.
 Many garden pests can be controlled via companion planting and use of organic sprays such as garlic spray.

 In the communal/shared areas we grow fruit trees and vines, herbs, native food plants and some flowering plants for colour.
 Where there is space we also grow some green leafy veggies.

 Plot holders are free to make their own choices about planting, with a few considerations:

 - Growing potentially poisonous or allergenic plants is not permitted.

-- Invasive plants, such as ivy, blackberry, fennel, oxalis, horseradish, must not be grown.
+- Invasive plants, such as ivy, blackberry, raspberry, fennel, oxalis, horseradish, must not be grown.

-- Potentially invasive plants, such as mint, should only be grown in pots or tubs so the plant can be effectively contained.
+- Potentially invasive plants, such as mint, must only be grown in pots or tubs so the plant can be effectively contained.

-- Trees and large shrubs that may shade neighbouring plots should not be planted.
+- Trees and large shrubs are not permitted to be planted.